qwell/disorder-in-the-court/README.md

 Document URLs contain a version of the document ID that is encrypted using a method that includes an expiry mechanism.
 Although every docket entry displays the associated document ID, the encrypted form -- which is required to view documents -- is only provided for documents that the user has access to.
 This would be a great method that enables sharing of documents for a limited time, but for one fatal flaw.

 Along with the encrypted document ID, the URLs also contain the query parameters `theIV=` and `theKey=`, which an astute observer might recognize as AES.
 Using the IV and key from the URL, an attacker can encrypt a document ID and use it to view a restricted document.
-Additionally, URLs included the parameter `isRedacted=` which, as the name suggests, accepts the encrypted form of the strings "Yes" or "No" to view unredacted copies of documents.
+Additionally, URLs include the parameter `isRedacted=` which, as the name suggests, accepts the encrypted form of the strings "Yes" or "No" to view unredacted copies of documents.

 ### Hillsborough County, Florida

 Session cookies are used to determine which cases and documents a user is viewing.
 When a case or document is requested, a request is sent to the API, which associates the data with the user's session cookie and returns the results.
 The API endpoint for obtaining document information returns a list that includes the document ID, several values that specify the security level required to view the document, and the user's applied access level.
 The frontend chooses whether to display a document link or one of the restriction type indicators based on the applied access level.
 The backend assumes that if an attacker is able to request a document, they must have access to it.
+An attacker can view restricted documents by changing the security level to a more permissive value.

 ### Lee County, Florida